AdityaDeepakKulkarni-260103/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@AdityaDeepakKulkarni-260103] - feel free to contact me!